kgarrels/RS-EB500-Tools/eb500_log.md

     - 4.40 received, installed.
 Worked nicely for ine day, then lock up again.
     - sanitized, only will use presets etc from 4.60 version.

+### 2017-08-06
+    - 4.70 provided by R&S, installed.
+Receiver crahed to non-responsive.
+    Had to use the init method they described.
+    Hint: "init device" will take vvveeerrryyy long.